utabuechler/uBAM/README.md

     - ...
   - detections.csv

 By default, the full video frame is used.
-In case you what to extract a specific ROI, modify the detection.csv file accordingly and run preprocessing.py again.
+In case you want to extract a specific ROI, modify the detection.csv file accordingly and run preprocessing.py again.
 Finally, you can train the model and extract the features by running
 ```
 python3 features/pytorch/train.py